 Cell counting is a fundamental measurement in biotechnology and is especially important for novel cell-based therapies, where cell count-based measurements are used to monitor the manufacturing processes of cellular therapeutic products and to release and appropriately dose the therapeutic.
-With a wide diversity in cell types, cell counting methods, and purposes for cell counting, it is difficult to envision any one approach to counting that can meet all needs in biotechnology.
-In this project we aim to develop widely applicable tools to evaluate the performance of cell counting methods, improving confidence in cell counting and assisting in the selection and development of cell counting methods that are fit for their intended purpose.
+With a wide diversity in cell types, cell counting methods and purposes for cell counting, it is difficult to envision any one approach to counting that can meet all needs in biotechnology.
+In this project we aim to develop widely applicable tools to evaluate the performance of cell counting methods in the absence of a reference material, improving confidence in cell counting and assisting in the selection and development of cell counting methods that are fit for their intended purpose.

 This work was developed in close collaboration with the Statistical and Engineering Division at NIST.

 A lack of suitable reference materials

 An ideal cell count achieves high levels of both precision and accuracy.
 While a typical cell count may have good precision, its level of accuracy is often difficult to assess, due to a lack of appropriate reference materials.
 The figure below depicts the precision and accuracy of the ideal cell count, a typical cell count, and an unacceptable cell count.
 (See figure below

 Evaluating the quality of cell counting methods in the absence of reference materials